Connect with others who understand.

 Modern antiretroviral therapy (ART) — the term for HIV treatment regimens — has come a long way over the past four decades.
-Now, many people live full lives with well-controlled HIV, without developing AIDS.
+Now, many people live longer, full lives with well-controlled HIV without developing AIDS.
 However, for some people, ART has drawbacks.

 Most therapies come in pill form, which poses problems for people who have trouble taking them.
 Additionally, all oral ART must be taken daily — sometimes, multiple times per day — and remembering to take the medication can be challenging.
-In a 2021 retrospective study of more than 200,000 people with HIV in the U.S., researchers found 60 percent had “suboptimal” or “poor” adherence to their prescribed ART treatments.
+In a 2021 retrospective study of more than 200,000 people with HIV in the U.S., researchers found 60 percent didn’t take their medicine regularly enough.
+Even more concerning, 42 percent had very poor adherence, meaning they took less than 80 percent of their prescribed doses.

 New injectable therapies are promising, long-lasting alternatives that don’t require daily administration.
 In this article, we’ll look at some of the newer injectable treatments for HIV and how they compare to oral treatments.